 A role given to a member of the course team who has an understanding of the FutureLearn platform and acts as a guide to learners.
 Find out more about roles.

-Image displayed alongside text managed by uploading an asset within Course Creator.
-Automatically scales to the full width of the page.
-Find out more.
+Image displayed alongside text within a step.
+Images can be uploaded as an asset within Course Creator.
+They automatically scale to the full width of the page.
+Find out more about inline images.

 The leading teacher on a FutureLearn course who has specialist knowledge of the subject.
 Typically, they are also set up as the Primary Educator, meaning their signature is the default for course emails and course feedback (e.g. quiz and poll feedback messages).
 See also Educator.